waterproof jackets

 Chucking it down?
-Don't worry, here's our pick of the best waterproof cycling jackets which should keep the worst of the weather out
+Don’t worry, here’s our pick of the best waterproof cycling jackets to keep you dry in even the worst weather

 This article contains links to retailers.
 Purchases made after clicking on those links may help support road.cc by earning us a commission but all of our reviews are fully independent.
 Find out more about road.cc buyer’s guides.

-With rain falling somewhere in the UK on more than 150 days a year on average, a high-quality waterproof jacket is a part of your cycling wardrobe that is going to see plenty of use.
+With rain falling somewhere in the UK on more than 150 days a year on average, a high-quality waterproof jacket is an essential part of any cyclist’s wardrobe.
 The best waterproof cycling jackets use a whole host of modern fabrics and technologies, and there are now a huge amount of rain-ready options on the market covering all sorts of styles and budgets.
-You'll find our very top picks in the quick links below, plus plenty more recommendations further down the page.
+You’ll find our very top picks in the quick links below, some guidance on how to choose the right waterproof cycling jacket, plus plenty more recommendations further down the page.

 A quality waterproof jacket can make the difference between a tolerable ride and a miserable ride.
 Or, if you combine it with a pair of overshoes and some winter bib tights, the time on your bike can be just as enjoyable as it is in the summer… well, almost!